 4. Raglan Road

-You can find a special Albert Hall rendition of this song here…
+Here's a special Albert Hall rendition of the song:

 6. The Wild Rover

-An Irish drinking song about temperance.
-The source of this song remains unknown with some claiming it to be over 400 years old.
-More recent versions date it to the mid-1800’s.
-The song tells the story about a wayward son spending all his money ‘ on whiskey and beer’ but then promising to return home only to repent his wild ways.
+The song tells the story about a wayward son spending all his money on whiskey and beer but then promising to return home only to repent his wild ways.
 Sound familiar!?

 And it's no, nay, never

 No, nay, never, no more